girlscript/winter-of-contributing/Machine_Learning/Supervised_Machine_Learning/ML_1_Polynomial_Regression_(D).md

 # Polynomail Regression
 Linear regression is a good algorithm but you are not always going to come across linear data.
-Here polynomial regression comes into picture.
+Here polynomial regression comes into the picture.
 It can a very useful algorithm in case we have non-linear data.
 Its equation is given by the below formula. <br/><br/>
 ![](https://github.com/101Priyanshi/winter-of-contributing/blob/Machine_Learning/Machine_Learning/Supervised_Machine_Learning/Assets/poly_reg_1.png) <br/><br/>